gi-no/blog_mean_stack/article3.en.md

 <div id="generate_server_questions"></div>

-Create server-side question component(model, API, etc)
+Creating server-side question component(model, API, etc)
 ======================================

 In this QA service, each question is stores as a document in a database.